tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-25-referer-suppressor.md

 factors to prevent <abbr title="Cross Site Request Forgeries">CSRF</abbr> or other vulnerability.

-Instead of vulnerable plugins, WP-ZEP embed a nonce into hyperlinks and forms that have requests to somewhere in the admin area.
-To keep it secret, WP-ZEP must kill the possibility of disclosing nonce.
+Instead of vulnerable plugins, WP-ZEP embed a nonce into hyperlinks, forms and ajax calls that have requests to somewhere in the admin area.
+To keep it secret, WP-ZEP must kill the possibility of disclosing a nonce.

-One possibility lies in referer strings that was left on the external page as a footprint you visited via hyperlinks.
+One possibility lies in referer strings that was left on the page as a footprint you visited via an external hyperlink.

 That's why "Referer Suppressor" is needed.